-Decomposition of the two-way interactions showed that for playful for rough IOs vibration was rated significantly higher than all other behaviours and light and sound equally higher than quiescent (all significant ps < 0.001).
-For smooth IOs all pairwise comparisons were significant with vibration rated highest followed by light, then sound and finally quiescent (all ps < 0.001).
-For the behaviour by contour interaction for angular and rounded IOs all pairwise comparisons were significant (all ps <= 0.001).
-For both types of IO vibration was rated highest followed by light, sound and then quiescent.
+Decomposition of the two-way interactions showed that for playful ratings for rough IOs, vibration was rated significantly higher than all other behaviours and light and sound equally higher than quiescent (all significant ps < .001).
+For smooth IOs, all pairwise comparisons were significant, with vibration rated highest followed by light, then sound, and finally quiescent (all ps < .001).
+For the Behaviour × Contour interaction for angular and rounded IOs, all pairwise comparisons were significant (all ps < .001).
+For both types of IO, vibration was rated highest followed by light, sound, and then quiescent.
 The interaction seems to stem from the fact that the difference in ratings between angular and rounded IOs seems to be considerably smaller for vibration than the other three behaviours.

-For pleasantness ratings for both rough and smooth IOs, vibration and sound were rated equally and these were both significantly higher than sound and all were significantly higher than quiescent (all significant ps $\leq 0.002$ ).
-When comparing across IOs for each behaviour, there was no significant difference between rough and smooth IOs for light as the behaviour whereas for the other behaviours rough IOs are always rated higher than smooth IOs (all ps < 0.001).
-For the behaviour by contour interactions, the ratings for both angular IOs vibration and light were rated equally and these were both significantly higher than sound and all were significantly higher than quiescent (all significant ps < 0.001).
-Whereas for rounded IOs vibration and light were rated equally as were sound and quiescence.
-Moreover, vibration and light were rated significantly higher than sound and quiescence (all significant ps < 0.001).
+For the pleasant dimension, ratings for both rough and smooth IOs, vibration and sound were rated equally and were both significantly higher than sound, and all were significantly higher than quiescent (all significant $ps \le .002$).
+When comparing across IOs for each behaviour, there was no significant difference between rough and smooth IOs for light as the behaviour, whereas for the other behaviours rough IOs are always rated higher than smooth IOs (all ps < .001).
+For the Behaviour × Contour interactions, the ratings for both angular IOs vibration and light were rated equally and were both significantly higher than sound, and all were significantly higher than quiescent (all significant ps < .001).
+For rounded IOs, vibration and light were rated equally as were sound and quiescence.
+Moreover, vibration and light were rated significantly higher than sound and quiescence (all significant ps < .001).

-For relaxing ratings for rough IOs vibration and light were rated equally higher than both, sound and quiescence, the latter behaviours also being rated equally (all significant ps < 0.001).
-For the smooth IOs light was rated highest followed by vibration which was rated higher than both sound and quiescence, that latter behaviours being rated as equally relaxing (all significant ps < 0.001).
-For the behaviour by contour interaction for angular IOs light and vibration were rated equally highly and these rated higher than sound which was rated higher than quiescent (all significant ps <= 0.002).
-For the rounded IOs all pairwise comparisons were significant with light being rated highest, followed by vibration then quiescent and finally sound (all ps <= 0.005).
-For the surface texture by contour interaction, all pairwise comparisons were significant (all ps < 0.001).
-The interaction appears to be accounted for by the difference between angular and rounded IOs is larger for rough surfaces than it is for smooth surfaces, with rounded IOs preferred for both surface textures.
+For the relaxing dimension, ratings for rough IOs, vibration and light were rated equally higher than both, sound and quiescence, the latter behaviours also being rated equally (all significant ps < .001).
+For the smooth IOs, light was rated highest, followed by vibration which was rated higher than both sound and quiescence, the latter behaviours being rated as equally relaxing (all significant ps < .001).
+For the Behaviour × Contour interaction for angular IOs, light and vibration were rated equally highly, and these rated higher than sound which was rated higher than quiescent (all significant $ps \le .002$).
+For the rounded IOs, all pairwise comparisons were significant with light being rated highest, followed by vibration, then quiescent, and finally sound (all $ps \le .005$).
+For the Surface Texture \times Contour interaction, all pairwise comparisons were significant (all ps < .001).
+The interaction appears to be accounted for by the difference between angular and rounded IOs which is larger for rough surfaces than it is for smooth surfaces, with rounded IOs preferred for both surface textures.

-The significant three-way interactions for comfortable, interesting, special and surprising were initially followed up by examining the two-way interactions between behaviour and surface texture separately for angular and rounded IOs.
-All of these two-way interactions were significant (all Fs >= 4.02, all ps <= .008, all $\eta_p^2$ >= 0.009) except for the rounded IOs for the comfortable ratings (F(2.93, 1308.78) = 3.22, p = 0.023, $\eta_p^2$ = 0.007).
+The significant three-way interactions for comfortable, interesting, special, and surprising were initially followed up by examining the two-way interactions between behaviour and surface texture separately for angular and rounded IOs.
+All of these two-way interactions were significant (all $Fs \ge 4.02$, all $ps \le .008$, all $\eta_p^2 s \ge .009$) except for the rounded IOs for the comfortable ratings (F(2.93, 1,308.78) = 3.22, p = .023, $\eta_p^2 = .007$).